 Format of the tests

-All eligible students in Years 3, 5, 7 or Year 9 enrolled at State, Catholic or Independent schools must sit the tests unless they are exempt or withdrawn by parents/carers.
+All students in Years 3, 5, 7 and 9 are expected to sit the NAPLAN tests unless they are withdrawn by their parents/carers or exempt.

 Parents can withdraw their child from the tests by notifying the school in writing before testing.
 Withdrawal is intended as an option to acknowledge religious beliefs and philosophical objections to testing.